AngleProtocol/angle-docs/guides/README.md

 # 🎓 Guides

-**In this section, you will find [some preliminary guides](./newbie.md) to get onboarded to DeFi and to the different functionalities of the Angle Protocol and app.**
+**In this section, you will find some guides to get onboarded to the different functionalities of the Angle Protocol and app.**

 The Angle Protocol is currently available to anyone on different EVM compatible networks, and can be accessed through an app hosted at [app.angle.money](https://app.angle.money/) which contains most of the features related to the protocol.
 Here, you will more particularly learn how to:

 - [Buy](/guides/app-guides/agEUR/swap.md), [borrow](/guides/app-guides/agEUR/borrow.md), [bridge agEUR](/guides/app-guides/agEUR/bridge.md) or get [leverage](/guides/app-guides/agEUR/leverage.md) on your collateral from stablecoin debt.
-- [Take advantage of Angle yield opportunities](earn/staking.md) to earn ANGLE tokens or other incentives.
-- [Buy ANGLE tokens](ANGLE/buy.md) at the lowest price possible, [lock](ANGLE/lock.md) them to earn yield and [vote on rewards distribution](ANGLE/gauges-voting.md) and [governance proposals](ANGLE/snapshot-votes.md).
+- [Buy ANGLE tokens](ANGLE/buy.md) at the lowest price possible, [lock](ANGLE/lock.md) them to earn yield and vote on rewards distribution and governance proposals

 ## UI tour